Mohit-Ak/CarND-Behavioral-Cloning-P3/writeup.md

 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

-* model.py containing the script to create and train the model
+* model.py contains the script to create and train the model
-* drive.py for driving the car in autonomous mode
+* drive.py drives the car in autonomous mode
-* model.h5 containing a trained convolution neural network
+* model.h5 contains a trained convolution neural network
-* writeup_report.md (also in README.md) summarizing the results
+* writeup_report.md (also in README.md) summarizes the results
-* view_data.ipynb showing various aspects of the data.
+* view_data.ipynb shows various aspects of the data.

 #### 2. Functional code
 Using the Udacity provided [simulator](https://github.com/udacity/self-driving-car-sim) and my drive.py file, the car can be driven autonomously around the track by executing